NightFright2k19/doom_widehud/readme.txt

 Version XXXX (XXX XX, XXXX)
 ---------------------------
-- Added: 3:33 A.M., CPD, DBP68: Outposts of the Wasteland, Slaughterfest 2011 (by iddq_tea)
+- Added: 3:33 A.M., CPD, DBP68: Outposts of the Wasteland, Plerbtonia, Slaughterfest 2011 (by iddq_tea)
 - Updated: Doom, Legacy of Rust, Freedoom (new ammo icons from latest Github dev snapshots)

 Version 2409 (Sep 10, 2024)